ruyrybeyro/QtSpecem/README.md

 Still (very) rudimentary user interface.

-The project idea is being a emulator framework for having independt utilities, running in the same machine as different programs.
+The project idea is being a emulator framework for having independent utilities, running in the same machine as different programs.
 For now it has a command line debugger.

 Supports drag-and-drop, file as arguments, and SLT, TAP, Z80, SNA, SNX, SIT, RAW, ZX, PRG, ACH, ROM, DAT, SCR, SEM snapshot emulation formats.